Holistic Doctor Found Stabbed To Death

 ” A Spokeswoman said Sunday that there was still no word on a motive.

-We are trying to see if Hagmaier has ever had a record of being violent with anyone in his past or what possible motive he would have to murder such a great Professor and chiropractor.
-The Boston Globe said authorities stated he was never arrested or charged with anything in the past.
+We are trying to see if Hagmaier has ever had a record of being violent with anyone in his past, or what possible motive he would have to murder such a great professor and chiropractor.
+The Boston Globe said authorities stated he was never arrested nor charged with anything in the past.

 One of her students, Heather Lynch, 25, said she was scheduled to attend Rasmussen’s biology class Saturday morning.
 She said another student informed her of Rasmussen’s death.